Bhagavad Gita Chapter 18 Verse 42 Meaning

 What is the main idea of Bhagavad Gita 18.42?

+This verse carries the weight of lived truth.
 Serenity, self-restraint, austerity, purity, forgiveness, and uprightness, as well as knowledge, realization, and belief in God, are the duties of Brahmanas, born of their own nature.
-This verse emphasizes liberation with clarity and purpose.
+In the context of the synthesis of all teachings and the invitation...

 How can I apply Bhagavad Gita 18.42 in daily life?